Four of Cups

 iii.
 Influences

-Natal Houses: The First house starts with self-awareness and self-trust.
-The Fifth house brings creativity, risk, and true happiness whilst emphasising that sharing enhances connections.
-The Seventh house wants give and take, reminding that all relationships are about equal sharing and a balanced footing with no one better than the other.
-The Eleventh house is about community, teamwork and goals; linking personal expression to group purpose.
+Natal Houses: The First house focuses on self-awareness and trust.
+The Fifth house emphasises creativity, taking risks, and finding true happiness, highlighting that sharing builds connections.
+The Seventh house centers on equal give and take in relationships, ensuring everyone has a balanced standing.
+The Eleventh house is about community, teamwork, and common goals, connecting personal expression with collective purpose.

 Element: Water controls feelings, intuition, and connections with others.
 It highlights the importance of sensing what’s real without acting on impulse.
 The aim is to respond thoughtfully, intuitively and in harmony with your emotions.